 Initial protests escalated into unprecedented violence and destruction, leading to more than 1,000 deaths and the internal displacement of more than 350,000 people.
 While Nairobi was at the center of the violence, parts of Mombasa as well as towns in the Rift Valley, including Naivasha and Nakuru, were also affected.
 Following lengthy peace talks chaired by former U.N.
 Secretary General Kofi Annan, a power sharing agreement was eventually signed between Kibaki and Odinga on 28 February 2008.

 Venturing out for a taste of Nairobi's nightlife is not for the nervous or meek.
-Most Nairobi bars are in dicey neighborhoods, and we can't recommend them to travelers.
 If you do head out for a night on the town, go in a group or at least as a pair, and take taxis rather than walk.
-Entrance fees for nightclubs tend to be cheaper for women.
+Entrance fees for nightclubs tend to be less for women.

-The large international hotels are the best places to go for a drink.
+The most trustworthy bars and lounges are in hotels, especially larger international hotels, although there are fewer locals there.
+If you plan to go out, it is best to go with locals.
 Locals and expats mingle at bars in the Norfolk, Hilton, InterContinental and Serena hotels or at the Carnivore restaurant's Simba Saloon.

 Local specialties include samosas (deep-fried pastry filled with minced meat), mandazi (a semisweet flat bread similar to a doughnut), kienyenji or irio (maize and green vegetables mashed together), sukuma wiki (greens cooked with meat or meat broth) and ugali (cornmeal cooked into a thick porridge).